After my midlife crisis, I knew I had to change.

 That’s why I returned to writing.
 It’s why, after shooting professionally for magazines then taking a two-decade break, I picked up photography again

-So, I started this site to help you figure out your path so you can climb the right mountain.
+So, I started this site to help people figure out their own path so they could climb the right mountain.

 Should you trust me?